EricCrosson/install-github-release-binary/README.md

 - is tagged with the full `{major}.{minor}.{patch}` semantic version
 - contains raw binary assets (archives not supported)
 - assets are labeled ending with the binary's [target triple]
+- the binary name is the repository name

 You can create compatible releases with [semantic-release], using a workflow like this [semantic-release Rust action].